×

 Dedicated Lawyers With Experience Handling Bankruptcy Cases Like Yours

 While Chapter 7 bankruptcy might be the most popular bankruptcy options when it comes to discharging credit card debt, is important to remember that Chapter 13 bankruptcy can also be used to pay off credit card debt as well.
 When deciding which chapter of bankruptcy is right for you, you should review the eligibility requirements, and weigh the benefits and disadvantages of each chapter type before making it is.
-The knowledgeable and experienced Indiana bankruptcy lawyers at the Whitten & Whitten can help you decide what is best for your particular circumstances.
+The knowledgeable and experienced Indiana bankruptcy lawyers at Whitten & Whitten can help you decide what is best for your particular circumstances.
 Contact us today.